UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

 ### Update the local Gateway IPs in Azure Stack

-1. In the Public Azure portal, navigate to the Connections blade by clicking **All services** in the favourites panel, then selecting **Connections** under the *networking* section.
+1. In the Public Azure portal, navigate to the Connections blade by clicking **All services** in the favourites panel, then selecting **Connections** under the *Networking* section.

     ![Connections button under all services in public Azure](images/azs-public-browser-services-connections-button.png)

-2. Select the VPN connection you created in the earlier stages.
+2. Select the VPN connection you created in [Create the VPN connection in Azure Stack](#Create-the-VPN-connection-in-Azure-Stack).

-3. Make note of the public IP this can be found in the *Virtual network gateway* section.
+3. Make a note of the public IP.
+You can find this in the *Virtual network gateway* section.

     ![Public IP of virtual network gateway in Public Azure](images/azs-public-browser-connection-ip.png)

 4. Log in to the [Azure Stack portal](https://portal.frn00006.azure.ukcloud.com).

-5. In the Azure Stack portal, navigate to the *Local Network Gateway* blade by clicking **All services** in the favourites panel, then selecting **Local network gateways** under the *networking* section.
+5. Navigate to the *Local Network Gateway* blade by clicking **All services** in the favourites panel, then selecting **Local network gateways** under the *Networking* section.

     ![Azure Stack portal local network gateway](images/azs-browser-local-network-gateway-all-services.png)

-6. Select the local network gateway that you created in the earlier steps.
+6. Select the local network gateway that you created in [Create the local network gateway in Azure Stack](#Create-the-local-network-gateway-in-Azure-Stack)

-7. In the *local gateway* blade, under *Settings*, select **Configuration**.
+7. In the *Local Network Gateway* blade, under *Settings*, select **Configuration**.

     ![Azure Stack local network gateway configuration](images/azs-browser-local-network-gateway-configuration.png)

-8. Change the *IP address* field to the IP taken from the Public Azure connection.
+8. Change the **IP address** field to the IP taken from the Public Azure connection.

     ![Azure Stack local network gateway IP address](images/azs-browser-local-network-gateway-ip-address.png)